 Since we were in August in Iceland we had to visit again the really great Menningarnótt (Reykjavik Culture Night).
 It always takes place on the third weekend in August.
-Therefore our next stop was Reykjavik, were we spent two nights on the city campground.
-After 2008, 2010 and 2014, this was our fourth visit of the Reykjavik Culture Night.
+Therefore our next stop was Reykjavik, where we spent two nights in the city campground.
+After 2008, 2010 and 2014, this was our fourth visit to the Reykjavik Culture Night.
 There were again countless of great musicians and street artists throughout the city of Reykjavik.
 The following video gives a short impression of the Menningarnótt 2016:

-After the short urban interrupt we went back to the highlands.
-First stop was at Rauðufossar, the red waterfall.
+After the short urban interrupt, we went back to the highlands.
+The first stop was at Rauðufossar, the red waterfall.
 It’s surrounding is also very beautiful with small streams and green moss.

 Our next destination was Landmannalaugar.
 We visited this place already in 2008.
 But last time the weather was so bad that we had to leave after a very short hike.
 Knowing the beauty of this place from several travel reports on the internet I always wanted to return.

 In order to get to the campground of Landmannalaugar, you have to cross a ford.
 It’s not one of the deepest in Iceland but depending on the water level it can sometimes be a problem for smaller rental cars.
 We had a water depth of about 60-70 cm which was no problem for our Patrol as you can see in the following video:

 Even if it looks very easy in this video please bear in mind that the Patrol has rather large tires with a diameter of 85cm.
 A Suzuki Jimny with standard tires would likely get water on its bonnet and up to the windscreen on the same ford.